ZaheerUDin957/ZaheerUDin957/README.md

 - 💻 **Over 6 months of internships across various software development firms**
 - 🎓 **More than a year of teaching and research in advanced image processing and artificial intelligence** at a leading academic institute

+# 🌐 Technical Proficiency
+I possess strong technical skills and hands-on experience with the latest tools in AI, data science, and data visualization.
+My ability to communicate complex concepts clearly and my expertise in SEO and professional resume creation enables me to deliver value-driven solutions that meet business and academic needs.

 ## 🛠️ Skills & Tools